18F/uswds-data/pages/visualizations/line_chart.md

 ## Examples

-Use a focused-in chart to make small but important changes easier to see.
-Put the focused chart next to a main chart that shows the trend in full context.
+Some changes over time are small but important.
+To make them easier to see, add a second, more focused chart, next to a primary chart showing the trend in its full context.

 Put circles or dots on the line at each data point when the lengths of time between each data point is not the same.